Latin American music in the United States: History

-The Amapola (Pretty Little Poppy) a 1920 song by Spanish American composer José María Lacalle García (later Joseph Lacalle), who also wrote the original lyrics in Spanish.
-Became a popular recorded version was made later by the Jimmy Dorsey Orchestra with vocalists Helen O'Connell and Bob Eberly;

-The term "Latin music" originated from the United States due to the growing influence of Latino Americans in the American music market, with notable pioneers including Xavier Cugat (1940s) and Tito Puente (1950s) and then accelerating in later decades.
+The term Latin music originated in the United States due to the increasing influence of Latino Americans in the American music market.
+Notable pioneers of this genre include Xavier Cugat (1940s) and Tito Puente (1950s), and its popularity accelerated in later decades.
 As one author explained the rising popularity from the 1940s: "Latin America, the one part of the world not engulfed in World War II, became a favorite topic for songs and films for Americans who wanted momentarily to forget about the conflagration."
 Wartime propaganda for America's "Good Neighbor Policy" further enhanced the cultural impact.
-Pérez Prado ("The Mambo King") is the composer of such famous pieces as "Mambo No. 5" and "Mambo No. 8".
-At the height of the mambo movement in 1955, Pérez hit the American charts at number one with a cha-cha-chá version of "Cherry Pink and Apple Blossom White".
-In the 1950s, Perez Prado made the mambo famous, and the Afro-Cuban jazz of Dizzy Gillespie opened many ears to the harmonic, melodic, and rhythmic possibilities of Latin American music and is still influential in salsa.
+Pérez Prado, known as "The Mambo King," composed famous pieces like "Mambo No. 5" and "Mambo No. 8."
+At the height of the mambo movement in 1955, Pérez topped the American charts with a cha-cha-chá version of "Cherry Pink and Apple Blossom White."
+In the 1950s, Perez Prado popularized the mambo, and the Afro-Cuban jazz of Dizzy Gillespie introduced many to the harmonic, melodic, and rhythmic possibilities of Latin American music, which continues to influence the genre of salsa.

-Artists such as Carmen Miranda and Desi Arnaz were popular with audiences of all cultures.
-Judy Garland's first hit, as a member of the "Gumm Sisters", was "La Cucaracha".
+Artists like Carmen Miranda and Desi Arnaz were popular with audiences of all cultures.
+Judy Garland's first hit, as a member of the "Gumm Sisters," was "La Cucaracha."

+Although Latin music's influence could be seen far before the 1940s.
+For example, in the bridge of "St. Louis Blues" (1914) with the lyrics "Saint Louis woman, with her diamond rings," a habanera beat is evident, leading Jelly Roll Morton to comment, 'You've got to have that Spanish tinge.'
+To capture this essence, many American bands have incorporated a conga player, maracas, or other Latin percussion instruments into their music.